 Let us take a closer look at the geometry of this wellbore problem.
-We use the internal mesh generator InternalWellbore to create a rock domain $(10\,m\,\times\,10\,m\,\times\,2\,m)$, with a wellbore of initial radius equal to $0.1\,$ m.
+We use the internal mesh generator InternalWellbore to create a rock domain $(10\,m\times 5\,m\times 2\,m)$, with a wellbore of initial radius equal to $0.1\,m$.
 Coordinates of trajectory defines the wellbore trajectory, which represents a vertical well in this example.
 By turning on autoSpaceRadialElems="{ 1 }", the internal mesh generator automatically sets number and spacing of elements in the radial direction, which overrides the values of nr.
-In this way, a structured three-dimensional mesh is created.
+With useCartesianOuterBoundary="0", a Cartesian aligned outer boundary on the outer block is enforced.
+In this way, a structured three-dimensional mesh is created with $100\,x\,80\,x\,2$ elements in the radial, tangential and z directions, respectively.
 All the elements are eight-node hexahedral elements (C3D8) and refinement is performed to conform with the wellbore geometry.
 This mesh is defined as a cell block with the name cb1.